a5a5a9/passwdparsing/README.md

 Then you can use the following options to run the script.

-$ python3 passwd-parser.py -run -p /path/to/your/file/passwd -g /path/to/your/file/group
+$ python3 passwd-parser.py -r -p /path/to/your/file/passwd -g /path/to/your/file/group

 usage: passwd-parser.py [-h] [--run] [--passwd PASSWD] [--group GROUP]